syamkakarla98/KMeans-Clustering/README.md

 * It attempts to group individuals in a population together by similarity, but not driven by a specific purpose.

-* As you don’t have prescribed labels in the data and no class values denoting a priori grouping of the data instances are given, In this Repo,let’s seeabout the famous centroid based clustering algorithm — **K-means**a — in a simplest way.
+* As you don’t have prescribed labels in the data and no class values denoting a priori grouping of the data instances are given, In this Repo,let’s seeabout the famous centroid based clustering algorithm — **K-means** — in a simplest way.

 ## Steps to implement KMeans Clustering